heiseonline/perl-sentry-sdk/README.md

       };
     });

-`beforeSend` is called immediately before the event is sent to the server, so it’s the final place where you can edit its data.
+`before_send` is called immediately before the event is sent to the server, so it’s the final place where you can edit its data.
 It receives the event object as a parameter, so you can use that to modify the event’s data or drop it completely (by returning `undef`) based on custom logic and the data available on the event.

 ### integrations